 Also If you haven’t heard about Zenither before please read this blog article and watch the demo videos.
 That way you’ll understand what I’m writing here more).

-Recently YouTube settled a lawsuit with the FCC.
+Recently YouTube settled a lawsuit with the FTC.
 The lawsuit charged YouTube with violating Children’s Online Privacy Protection Act (COPPA).
 The settlement requires YouTube to pay a fine but more importantly, it requires YouTube to make significant changes to its platform that are designed to prevent YouTube from serving ads to children without parental consent.
 These changes would require Google to make substantial alterations to its ad platform.
-Instead of making those changes YouTube is simply going to identify any content it believes kids might watch and demonetize it so that when it makes its annual reports to the FCC they can say they served no ads to “children” (because kids only watch “kids content” right??) and avoid further fines.
+Instead of making those changes YouTube is simply going to identify any content it believes kids might watch and demonetize it so that when it makes its annual reports to the FTC they can say they served no ads to “children” (because kids only watch “kids content” right??) and avoid further fines.

 (“Children” is in parenthesis because the argument YT makes, that kids will only be watching content deemed “kids content” is very silly.
 YT will still be serving ads to kids, it just won’t be on any of the content it has labeled “kids content” and subsequently demonetized)

 And to be clear, the problem here is not your content being child-friendly.
 The real issue is that YouTube is unwilling to make their platform child friendly (namely by adjusting their ad system to stop violating the law).
 Instead of solving the problem by making their ad platform compliant with COPPA they are instead dumping the problem on the creators, so they can shift blame for who is responsible for “violating COPPA”.
-Google wants the FCC to blame the creators now who make content kids watch, instead of holding themselves accountant-able for building an ad platform that violates the law.
+Google wants the FTC to blame the creators now who make content kids watch, instead of holding themselves accountant-able for building an ad platform that violates the law.

-Instead of adjusting their ad system to simply not show ads to children they are instead pruning the YouTube platform of “kids content” so they can claim to the FCC that YouTube is not designed or aimed at kids.
+Instead of adjusting their ad system to simply not show ads to children they are instead pruning the YouTube platform of “kids content” so they can claim to the FTC that YouTube is not designed or aimed at kids.
 And with the new filter asking if your videos are “kids content” or not, YouTube is shifting blame for any mislabeling to the creators and removing their own liability.
-The FCC will fine you if they think your content is aimed at children, and they won’t fine YouTube.
+The FTC will fine you if they think your content is aimed at children, and they won’t fine YouTube.